Résumé of John Stracke

 Engineer

 Longform, for writing and editing text with a stylus.
-The
+The first released

 keyboard, to make ChromeOS tablets easier to use without a